 In Florida, a 3rd degree felony doesn’t hold a minimum sentence, but a maximum sentence 5 years prison with possible $5,000 maximum fine.
 Depending on the crime, the defendant may be required to pay restitution.

 When a person is arrested on a drug charge, the defendant best move is to hire a criminal attorney specializing in drug charges.
 An experienced attorney can work with the judge to have a reasonable drug charge bail set and have their client released.
-Call (321) 631-2663 today for your probation bail needs in Cocoa and Palm Bay, FL.
+Call (321) 631-2663 today for your probation bail needs in Cocoa, FL.